isabella232/journeys.en/help/using/event/about-events.md

 # About events {#concept_gfj_fqt_52b}

+>[!CONTEXTUALHELP]
+>id="jo_events"
+>title="About events"
+>abstract="An event is linked to a person.
+It relates to the behavior of a person (for example, a person bought a product, visited a shop, exited a website, etc.) or something happening linked to a person (for example, a person reached 10 000 loyalty points).
+This is what Journey Orchestration will listen to in journeys to orchestrate the best next actions."

 An event is linked to a person.
 It relates to the behavior of a person (for example, a person bought a product, visited a shop, exited a website, etc.) or something happening linked to a person (for example, a person reached 10 000 loyalty points).
 This is what Journey Orchestration will listen to in journeys to orchestrate the best next actions.

 This configuration is **mandatory**, as Journey Orchestration is designed to listen to events, and always performed by a **technical user**.